We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The FDA-approved nucleic acid amplification (NAA) gonorrhea test is a urine test that a person can take as soon as 2–6 days after exposure to Neisseria gonorrhoeae bacteria.
 The test can detect the bacteria within the urine sample, regardless of whether symptoms are present.

-However, the United Kingdom’s National Health Service (NHS) suggests that it may be beneficial for people to wait up to a week before undergoing testing for gonorrhea.
-At this stage, there should be a greater number of bacteria, which will make the infection easier to detect.
+However, the United Kingdom’s National Health Service (NHS) suggests that it may be beneficial for people to wait up to a week before testing for gonorrhea.
+At this stage, there should be more bacteria, which will make the infection easier to detect.

 Can blood tests detect gonorrhea?

 Blood tests can detect a number of STIs, but they cannot detect gonorrhea.
 Testing for gonorrhea involves either swabbing different areas of the body, providing a urine sample, or both.

 Any person who experiences symptoms of gonorrhea should have a test to check if they have acquired the infection.
 Doctors also advise yearly gonorrhea screening for people who are sexually active and at high risk of contracting the infection.
 For those who require gonorrhea screening, at-home gonorrhea testing kits are a convenient, reliable, and discreet option.